Trump shuffles his Cabinet: Waltz moves to UN, Rubio will do double duty for now

 President Trump said at the time that he wouldn’t fire Mr. Waltz.
 He’s “learned a lesson,” the president added, calling him “a good man.”

-The fact that Mr. Waltz held onto his job for as long as he did – and Secretary Hegseth remains in his post for now – reflects the high priority Mr. Trump places on loyalty, analysts say.
+The fact that Mr. Waltz held on to his job for as long as he did – and Secretary Hegseth remains in his post for now – reflects the high priority Mr. Trump places on loyalty, analysts say.
 The president also doesn’t like handing wins to his critics.

-Still, Mr. Trump has historically not hesitated to fire advisers when they become a political liability.
-Though Mr. Waltz’s tenure was brief it was longer than that of Michael Flynn, a retired U.S. general who served as Mr. Trump’s first national security adviser in 2017 for just 22 days.
+Still, Mr. Trump has historically not hesitated to fire advisers when they’ve become a political liability.
+Though Mr. Waltz’s tenure was brief, it was longer than that of Michael Flynn, a retired U.S. general who served as Mr. Trump’s first national security adviser in 2017 for just 22 days.

-Mr. Flynn was forced out over revelations that he’d discussed lifting U.S. sanctions on Moscow with the Russian ambassador to the U.S. before Mr. Trump took office.
+Mr. Flynn was forced out over revelations that he’d discussed lifting U.S. sanctions on Moscow with the Russian ambassador to the United States before Mr. Trump took office.

 For weeks, the White House downplayed the significance of the Signal leaks, saying that no “classified” information was shared.